zcstanley/DATA2LIFT/foster/ProcessedData/README.md

 ### Key Files

-- **`fosterDataByPUMA.csv`**
-   - This CSV file includes estimated foster distribution data, structured with the following columns:
+- **`fosterDataByPUMA.csv`**: This CSV file includes estimated foster distribution data, structured with the following columns:
      - `state`: Two-letter state postal code.
      - `PUMA`: Public Use Microdata Area ID, unique within each state.
      - `count`: Estimated number of foster youth (aged 16-20) in the PUMA.
      - `foster_per_pop`: Estimated foster youth per 1,000 residents aged 16-20.
      - `foster_density`: Estimated foster youth per square kilometer.

-- **`fosterDataByPUMA.Rdata`**
-   - A similar dataset to the CSV file, but in Rdata format and includes spatial data for PUMA shapes.
+- **`fosterDataByPUMA.Rdata`**: A similar dataset to the CSV file, but in Rdata format and includes spatial data for PUMA shapes.

-- **`fosterMetadata.json`**
-   - Provides metadata for the CSV file, offering additional context and information about the foster youth data.
+- **`fosterMetadata.json`**: Provides metadata for the CSV file, offering additional context and information about the foster youth data.

 ### Additional Files

-- **`scrapedFosterData.Rdata`**
-   - Contains combined age, sex, and race proportions for each state.
+- **`scrapedFosterData.Rdata`**: Contains combined age, sex, and race proportions for each state.
 This file is produced during one of the analysis steps.

-- **`pumsData.Rdata`**
-   - Holds the count of age, sex, and race categories in each PUMA.
+- **`pumsData.Rdata`**: Holds the count of age, sex, and race categories in each PUMA.
 The race data has been recoded to align with the AFCARS race categories, facilitating a more accurate analysis.

-- **`pumsShapes.Rdata`**
-   - Holds the shapes of each PUMA.
+- **`pumsShapes.Rdata`**: Holds the shapes of each PUMA.

 ## Usage